-On the other hand, a multimeter measure quantities such as resistance, current, and voltage as measuring instruments.
+On the other hand, a multimeter measure quantities such as resistance, current, and voltage as measuring instrument.
 Please stick through to the end as we unveil everything you need to know.

-How to test a coil on plug with a multimeter
+How to test a coil on a plug with a multimeter

 Use a digital multimeter and a basic set of hand tools to remove the ignition coil in the following steps: